eez-open/dib-kicad-template/README.md

 ![config7](images/template_config7.png)

-Good luck and we wish you success and feel free to keep us updated on your progress and contact us if you need any further assistance with the EEZ DIB!
+Good luck and we wish you successful development.
+Feel free to keep us updated on your progress and contact us if you need further help with the EEZ DIB!

 ### About KiCad